shurph-quiet-harbor/nextcaller-python-api/README.md

 **Response**:

-*Returns 204 response in the case of the succesfull request.*
+*Returns 204 response in the case of the successful request.*

 Notes